 The opening days of February 1905 were unusually chilly ones for most of the nation.
 A strong Arctic cold front delivered frosty temperatures and a blanket of snow that extended as far south as New Orleans.
 Highs in Memphis, Tennessee hovered in the teens, and a build-up of ice on the Mississippi River made navigation so dangerous that river traffic was closed outright.

 Above: Snow on the Forty Acres.
-A view of what would one day be the South Mall looking toward the Victorian Gothic old Main Building, where the UT Tower stands today.
+A view of the future South Mall looking toward the Victorian Gothic old Main Building, where the UT Tower stands today.

 Austin was spared the worst, but didn’t entirely miss out on the party.
 The front arrived midday on Thursday, February 2nd, with a frigid wind and a steady, soaking drizzle.
 Temperatures continued to fall through the day on Friday, and the drizzle changed to freezing rain, then sleet, and finally snow.
 By Saturday, February 4th, the entire city was encased in a sheet of ice.
 The much-publicized brick paving of Congress Avenue was suspended at Fifth Street, buggy drivers on the treacherous roads didn’t know how to control their horses, a firewood shortage caused some to brave the elements and collect short-term supplies in the woods outside of town, and the fabled Moonlight Towers went unlit, which left much of the city in darkness.